Galaga: Development

 Inspired by the intermissions in Pac-Man (1980) and bonus stages in Rally-X (1980), Yokoyama added a special bonus level.
 While planning, lead programmer Tetsu Ogawa informed him of a bug whereby enemies would simply fly off the screen instead of moving into formation.
 Ogawa expressed interest in incorporating the idea into the game, leading to the inclusion of the Challenging Stages.
 Enemies originally flew in one type of pattern, with more being added to increase replay value.
 Graphic designer Hiroshi Ono designed many of the sprites, including the player's ship and the Boss Galaga alien.

 Prior to location testing, the team focused on designing the instruction card, a sheet of paper that showed how the game was played.
 The text was done by the planners, while the actual design was handled by a graphic artist.
 The card originally showed the control layout and the basics of the game, which was stripped early on for being too boring.
 Yokoyama suggested that the card instead show off the dual fighter mechanic, as a means to draw in players.
 The team kept bringing in designs to Namco president Masaya Nakamura, who continued to reject them until he ordered the team to simply make it in front of him.

 The team was allowed to set their own deadlines, due to Namco's then-laidback corporate structure.
 Feedback on the project was given by Nakamura and other employees, including Pac-Man creator Toru Iwatani.
 Despite the game's immense popularity around the company, early location tests failed to meet expectations due to players being able to progress a long way with only one coin, thus generating low income.
 Although Yokoyama stated that the game's popularity could still generate income, Namco executives instructed the team to increase the difficulty level.
-Galaga was released in Japan in September 1981.
-It was released in North America by Midway Games in October of that year.
+Galaga was released in Japan in September 1981; Midway Manufacturing, who had previously licensed Galaxian, released the game in North America in November of that year.